mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Destroy a minion that is not nearby any General.

 name:     Skywind Glaives
-text:     Friendly minions nearby your General gain +2⚔️.
+text:     Allies nearby your General gain +2⚔️.

 name:     Sol Pontiff
 text:     **Zeal**: Your Golems have +2⚔️.